getappmap/appmap-agent-js/README.md

 ### Scenario

-The information to spawn a process are provided to the agent as a format called *scenario*.
+The information to spawn a process is provided to the agent as a format called *scenario*.
-The most expressive option to provide scenario to the agent is via the `scenarios` configuration field.
+The most expressive option to provide a scenario to the agent is via the `scenarios` configuration field.

 ```yml
 scenarios: